junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-12-17 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 338.
+- 2020-01-15 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote.(consideration: CR S251-252)
+- 2020-01-15 — Resolution agreed to in Senate with an amendment and an amended preamble by Voice Vote. (consideration: CR S251-252)